TrinityParcero/extraordinary-generator/README.md

 Known Issues / Planned Improvements

 -   Add links to item data - this is giving only the names of items, no information about their value or use
+-   Tune rarity balance - currently feels too based on party level, not enough on lootquality

 ## Name Sources